phhpro/atomchat/README.md

 Applying the trigger to the `body` ID instead of `push` fixes distorted rendering but effectively prevents input.
 This only happens when viewed either without or generic styles.
 Rename `.__debug.css` to `__debug.css` for testing.
 It's using the exact same rules, just without declaring fonts or colours.
 Switch to any other theme and the issue is gone.

-Push works on local dev but completely fails on remote live host!

 Feedback welcome, thank you.